abrah926/TravelApp/README.md

    If the app stops working:
    1. Compare your files with the backup in `/home/abrah926/Desktop/TravelApp_Backup/`
    2. Ensure you're using the exact versions specified in package.json
-   3. Run from the TravelApp directory using the exact command above
+   3. Run from the Salsa directory using the exact command above

 ## Development Tips